What is the RAM? Definition, Examples, and Complete Overview

 An example of RAM in action is when you’re working on a document while listening to music and browsing the web.
 The RAM temporarily stores the data from all these tasks, allowing your computer to switch between them quickly.
 Without enough RAM, your computer would struggle to keep everything running smoothly, leading to slowdowns or freezes.

-Purpose of RAM and How it Improves Performance
+What is the Purpose of RAM and How Does it Improve Performance?

 What Does RAM Do?